 I. Interviews

 Analysts must interview property managers, town planning officials and others with information relating to the demand for the proposed project.
-The results of these interviews should appear in an appendix at the end of the market study.
+The results of these interviews should appear in an appendix or other appropriate section of the study.

 J. Recommendations